neogeoss/EMBED_Mammo_Models/README.md

 6th_stage_modelling_combined.ipynb : Resnet models are trained by mixed train sets, validation sets, and test sets. store the trained model into a file, also records performance metrics into CSV files.

+7th_Stage_Simple_By_Race.ipynb : this step may look like 1st stage but adding racial information to mammography images.

+8th_Stage_Racial_Test_Split_Folder.ipynb : This step also looks pretty similar to 2nd stage but split mammogram images by different races.

+9th_Stage_Resnet101_simple_prediction_only_race.py : This one looks pretty similar to 3rd stage but only testing over testsets in regards to different races.

+Your computer system is different from mine.
+You will definitely run into problems reproducing the outputs.
+Do not hesitate to contact me if you are having trouble running the code.